 During 2013, I felt I was being pulled in lots of different directions.
 Know the feeling?
 I was working full-time, keeping up with my blog, completing photography commissions, seeing friends and family, exercising, maintaining my home, travelling, wasting too much time online and so it went on.

-Although I like to be busy I found the lack of me time exhausting, so I tried to reduce my commitments.
-After looking at an average week I realised there was nothing I could or wanted to drop.
-I, therefore, decided to simplify everything else, starting with my physical environment.
+I found the lack of ‘me time’ exhausting so I tried to reduce my commitments.
+However, after looking at an average week I realised there was nothing I wanted to remove from my schedule so I decided to simplify everything else, starting with my physical environment.

 1. Let go of stuff

-I no longer wanted to waste precious moments cleaning and maintaining my home so I removed all the items I no longer used or loved.
+I no longer wanted to waste precious moments cleaning and maintaining my home so I removed all the items I no longer needed, used or loved.
 The decluttering process transformed my life and living in a simpler environment made me feel calmer and happier.

 2. Abandoned the pursuit of unnecessary belongings

 When you’ve simplified your belongings, you tend not to want to buy more stuff!
 And when I stopped looking at online shopping sites or wandering around shops I had more time and money.
 I find living with less means I enjoy the things I have a whole lot more.
 After all, less is more!